 White Thermal TapeWhite thermal tape is a flat woven heat resistant used to create a seal between stove glass and the inside of the stove door.
 It is supplied in various widths and has a 2mm depth.
 The self adhesive type we supply is easier to use as you don't need to use heat resistant adhesives which can be messy.
 Good seals are vital in that they prevent harmful chemicals from escaping for your wood burner.

 White Thermal Ladder TapeWhite thermal ladder tape is a flat heat resistant fabric that wraps around the edge of your stove glass.
 This is now used in place of the U shaped channelling that is no longer available.

 Ceramic Fibre SealCeramic Fibre Seal has a rectangular cross section used to seal stove glass to the door of your wood burner.
 It is a delicate substance so you might prefer to use thermal tape.

-White Thermal RopeHeat resistant rope is available in various thicknesses mainly used to seal stove door to stove body and also sealing between the glass and the door - this is usually about 3mm in diameter.
+White Thermal RopeHeat resistant rope is available in various thicknesses mainly used to seal stove door to stove body (usually between 8mm and 12mm in diameter) and also sealing between the glass and the door - this is usually about 3mm in diameter.

 STILL NEED HELP?
 THEN CALL US ON 01483 550716